Artea-Station/Artea-Station-Server/.github/CONTRIBUTING.md

 ## Introduction

-Hello and welcome to /tg/station's contributing page.
+Hello and welcome to Artea station's contributing page.
 You are here because you are curious or interested in contributing - thank you!
-Everyone is free to contribute to this project as long as they follow the simple guidelines and specifications below; at /tg/station, we strive to maintain code stability and maintainability, and to do that, we need all pull requests to hold up to those specifications.
+Everyone is free to contribute to this project as long as they follow the simple guidelines and specifications below; at Artea station, we strive to maintain code stability and maintainability, and to do that, we need all pull requests to hold up to those specifications.
 It's in everyone's best interests - including yours! - if the same bug doesn't have to be fixed twice because of duplicated code.

 First things first, we want to make it clear how you can contribute (if you've never contributed before), as well as the kinds of powers the team has over your additions, to avoid any unpleasant surprises if your pull request is closed for a reason you didn't foresee.

 ## Getting Started

-/tg/station doesn't have a list of goals and features to add; we instead allow freedom for contributors to suggest and create their ideas for the game.
+Artea station does have a list of goals and features to add, but we do allow, and encourage freedom for contributors to suggest and create their ideas for the game.
 That doesn't mean we aren't determined to squash bugs, which unfortunately pop up a lot due to the deep complexity of the game.
 Here are some useful starting guides, if you want to contribute or if you want to know what challenges you can tackle with zero knowledge about the game's code structure.

-If you want to contribute the first thing you'll need to do is [set up Git](https://hackmd.io/@tgstation/HJ8OdjNBc) so you can download the source code.
+If you want to contribute the first thing you'll need to do is [set up Git](https://hackmd.io/@tgstation/HJ8OdjNBc) (**we *strongly* encourage installing gitlens from the VSC plugins tab**) so you can download the source code.
 After setting it up, optionally navigate your git commandline to the project folder and run the command: `git config blame.ignoreRevsFile .git-blame-ignore-revs`.

-We have a [list of guides on the wiki](http://www.tgstation13.org/wiki/Guides#Development_and_Contribution_Guides) that will help you get started contributing to /tg/station with Git and Dream Maker.
+/tg/station has a [list of guides on the wiki](http://www.tgstation13.org/wiki/Guides#Development_and_Contribution_Guides) that will help you get started contributing to Artea station with Git and VSC.
 For beginners, it is recommended you work on small projects like bugfixes at first.
 If you need help learning to program in BYOND, check out this [repository of resources](http://www.byond.com/developer/articles/resources).

-There is an open list of approachable issues for [your inspiration here](https://github.com/tgstation/tgstation/issues?q=is%3Aopen+is%3Aissue+label%3A%22Good+First+Issue%22).
+There is an open list of approachable issues for [your inspiration here](https://github.com/Artea-Station/Artea-Station-Server/issues?q=is%3Aopen+is%3Aissue+label%3A%22Good+First+Issue%22).

 You can of course, as always, ask for help on the Discord channels or the forums.
 We're just here to have fun and help out, so please don't expect professional support.